Skip to main content

 Use our online assessment tool, Go Renewable, to find out what renewable technologies, including heat pumps, are suitable for your home.

 Air source heat pumps are the most common type of domestic heat pump in the UK and are suitable for most types of home.
 They’re relatively small and cheaper to install than other types of heat pump.
-The heat pump is normally provided as a ‘monoblock’ that sits outside the home.
+The heat pump is normally a ‘monoblock’ that sits outside the home.
 The heat pump unit is around the size of two wheelie bins side by side.

 Ground source heat pumps are better suited to those who have a large garden or outdoor space to run a loop of underground pipes or sink boreholes.
 They tend to be more efficient than air source heat pumps but are considerably more expensive to install.